 We’re supposed to be reading 7 Habits of Highly Effective People together.
 This book is amazing at opening your eyes to the concept of paradigm shifts and its importance in setting priorities and effective schedules.

 Remember your decisions affect your environment so when you’re tired of being a solution provider, someone in need of that solution suffers.
 You don’t need to know the person to do your part.
 Be intentional to show up in the place of purpose EVERYDAY regardless of how you feel and strive for excellence in all you do.
 Lasting success is NOT accidental.
+It doesn’t happen in a blast.
 It may seem sudden but it is a planned work.
 You expect it because you make decisions into it though the world just sees you ‘blowing’ overnight.

 Most of us usually picture the future as just ours.
 Let me shock you.
 Your future belongs to all of us!
 Really, everyone but you owns your future.
 You are responsible for it but we own it so you have a responsibility to us.
 Don’t get me wrong, you’re not to live your life for people’s approval but you live life because people need you to do your part in the puzzle of human relationships.